YGZWQZD/Robust-SSL-Benchmark/README.md

 # Benchmark Results
 The results are continuously updating.

+We plotted the RAC and performed statistical analysis on various evaluation metrics for different methods.
+For the plotting of the RAC curve, we sampled 6 t values [0, 0.2, 0.4, 0.6, 0.8, 1] for all open environments.
+To ensure reliability, we conducted three experiments for each sampling point with seed values of $0\sim2$.
+The average of these experiments was used to plot the curve.
+Linear interpolation was performed between adjacent sampling points.

 ## Inconsistent Data Distributions
+We set $t$ as the inconsistency rate between the distributions of labeled and unlabeled data.

 ### Tabular Data
+For tabular data, we evaluated all statistical SSL algorithms and deep SSL algorithms on the iris, wine, and letter datasets.
+Additionally, we evaluated all deep SSL algorithms on the larger dataset covertype.
+We calculated the centroids of each class in the data and used the distance between samples and class centroids to filter samples, thus constructing an environment with inconsistent data distribution.

 ### Image Data
+For image data, we directly used the Image-CLEF and VisDA datasets, which are commonly used in the field of transfer learning, to create environments with disparate distributions.

 ### Text Data
+For text data, we utilized the Amazon reviews and IMDB movie reviews datasets, which have different distributions in sentiment classification, to construct environments with inconsistent distributions.

 ## Inconsistent Feature Spaces
+We set $t$ as the inconsistency rate between the feature spaces of labeled and unlabeled data.

 ### Tabular Data
+For tabular data, we used datasets that are consistent with the environment of inconsistent distribution.
+However, we introduced feature space inconsistency by randomly masking features.
+Each masked portion was filled with the mean value of the labeled data.

 ### Image Data
+For image data, we used the CIFAR10 and CIFAR100 datasets.
+To create an environment with inconsistent feature space, we converted the images to grayscale, resulting in the loss of two color channels.
+The missing channels were filled with the preserved channel.

 ### Text Data
+For text data, we used the agnews dataset.
+To construct an environment with inconsistent feature space, we employed text truncation.
+The truncated portions were filled with ``<pad>''.

 ## Inconsistent Label Spaces
+We set $t$ as the inconsistency rate between the labeling spaces of labeled and unlabeled data.

 ### Tabular Data
+For tabular data, we used datasets that are consistent with the environment of inconsistent distribution.
+We constructed inconsistent labeled spaces environments by randomly selecting some classes and discarding the labeled data belonging to these classes.

 ### Image Data
+For image data, we used the CIFAR10 and CIFAR100 datasets.
+We constructed inconsistent labeled spaces environments by randomly selecting some classes and discarding the labeled data belonging to these classes.

 ### Text Data
+For text data,  we used the agnews dataset.
+We constructed inconsistent labeled spaces environments by randomly selecting some classes and discarding the labeled data belonging to these classes.

 # Contribution
 Feel free to contribute in any way you like, we're always open to new ideas and approaches.